Toronto my home

 There are many other wonderful places in Toronto that merit a mention, but this would make this blog a very long read.

-As much as I love traveling, I love writing about the places I’ve been to and recalling the adventures, experiences and things I learned.
-Those places are usually foreign to me and those around me, so I write about them to provide a glimpse of those wonderful places to people who don’t necesserily get a chance to go see them.
-It didn’t really occur to me to write about Toronto because it’s my everyday life.
-As I was writing my blog on why you should visit Canada (part 1 & part 2) it occured to me that people reading my blogs are not always familiar with Toronto nor have ever been here.
+Normally, I love writing about the places I’ve been to and recalling the adventures, experiences and things I learned.
+Those places are usually foreign to me and those around me, so I write about them to provide a glimpse of those wonderful places to people who don’t necessarily get a chance to go see them.
+It didn’t really occur to me to write about Toronto, because it’s my everyday life.

 Hope you’ve enjoyed this small taste of what makes Toronto awesome to me.
+Have you been here?
 Let me know!